opentok/opentok-rtc/CUSTOMIZING-UI.md

-# Customizing OpenTok Demo UI
+# Customizing OpenTokRTC UI

-You can customize UI colors and logos of OpenTok Demo.
+You can customize UI colors and logos of OpenTokRTC.
 Follow this guide to know where to edit them.

 ## Changing theme colors

-OpenTok Demo uses the LESS CSS pre-processor for its CSS.
+OpenTokRTC uses the LESS CSS pre-processor for its CSS.
 Values for theme colors are in the file [`web/less/variables.less`](web/less/variables.less).
 Edit this values in this file to suit your needs.

 Once you have edited this file, you will need to build new UI assets.
 Run: